It’s that time of the year that we like choosing a countryside pub to celebrate my auntie’s Kate birthday.

 We had room for desserts too.
 So, I asked for a Lemon Meringue pie with vanilla ice cream.
 I think the meringue could be a bit fresher, but overall, it was good.
 The pie itself was delicious.

-Food is affordable, pleasant atmosphere and superb service.
+Food is an affordable, pleasant atmosphere and superb service.